ninjashari/fgo-game-bot/docs/core_logic_architecture.md

 ## 🎯 System Overview

-**✅ IMPLEMENTATION STATUS: PHASE 3 COMPLETE - All core systems implemented and compiling successfully**
+**✅ IMPLEMENTATION STATUS: ALL PHASES COMPLETE - Full system implemented with UI and user experience**

 The core logic system transforms our FGO Bot from a data management application into a fully autonomous battle automation system.
 This system leverages **machine learning**, **computer vision**, **decision trees**, and **adaptive algorithms** to create an intelligent bot that learns from its mistakes and continuously improves its performance.